Mary Cecil Allen: Modernism: 1930s

 Following her work and travels in Europe and America, Allen converted to modernism.
 She wrote two books, The Mirror of the Passing World (1928) and Painters of the Modern Mind (1929) based on her lectures and in the latter book, stated "that art should convey ideas, rather than mimic visual reality".

 In 1930 Allen organised the first exhibition of Australian artists in New York, "First Contemporary All-Australian Art Exhibition", at the Nicholas Roerich Museum, opening in February 1931.
 Besides her own work, featured artists included Norman Lindsay, Thea Proctor, George Bell and Dora Toovey: and one hundred paintings were shown.
 The cover of the exhibition catalogue had the Commonwealth coat of arms and a notice of patronage by Prime Minister James Scullin.
-Herbert Brookes, husband of Allen's friend Ivy, had been the Commissioner General for Australia in the United States from 1929–1930 and had approved the official stamp on the exhibition catalogue, adding the newly elected prime minister's name as his representative in New York.
+Herbert Brookes, husband of Allen's friend Ivy, had been the Commissioner General for Australia in the United States from 1929 to 1930 and had approved the official stamp on the exhibition catalogue, adding the newly elected prime minister's name as his representative in New York.

 The exhibition attracted large attendances and interest, and then Allen lectured on the works during its tour.
 La Revue Moderne, a French modern art journal, profiled her in 1931.
 The New York Times called her work in the Australian Art exhibition "arrestingly modern" — this was in contrast to the conservative works of other Australian artists.
 In a later interview with The Advertiser, on 17 June 1936, Allen mentioned all the art work exhibited had non-Australian scenery and had titles such as "Landscape in Spain" and "Bosky Dells in Surrey".
 She elaborated, "If I had come upon as much as a single kangaroo I would have hailed it with delight".